parthian-sterlet/AreaSonic/README.md

 * In Windiws system any VC++ package, e.g. [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)

 # Input data
 Input data include two tracks in [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 First three columns in a track file are critically important, they represent a chromosome name and left/right positions of genomic regions.
-Another text files for the list of chromosome names and their lengths are required, see their ready examples for D. melanogaster (dm5), A. thaliana (at10), M. musculus (mm10) and H. sapiens (hg38) genomes in [src](https://github.com/parthian-sterlet/AreaSonic/tree/main/src) folder, e.g. [chr_name_dm.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_name_dm.txt) and [chr_length_dm5.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_length_dm5.txt)
+Note that regions in a BED file are presumed to be sorted in the ascending order of positions, the overlaps between neighbor regions are forbidden.
+Two input text files for the list of chromosome names and their lengths are required too, see their ready examples for D. melanogaster (dm5), A. thaliana (at10), M. musculus (mm10) and H. sapiens (hg38) genomes in [src](https://github.com/parthian-sterlet/AreaSonic/tree/main/src) folder, e.g. [chr_name_dm.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_name_dm.txt) and [chr_length_dm5.txt](https://github.com/parthian-sterlet/AreaSonic/blob/main/src/chr_length_dm5.txt)

 # Source code
 Folder [**src**](https://github.com/parthian-sterlet/areasonic/tree/master/src) contains files with AreaSonic source codes, they respect to decribed below separate modules of pipeline.